Ancient Israel and Sociopolitical Questions

 The Organization Chart of Solomon’s Administration

-David, though successful militarily and politically, made efforts in unifying the whole land (northern and southern tribes) and expanded the territory as a military leader.
+David, though successful militarily and politically, made efforts to unify the whole land (northern and southern tribes) and expanded the territory as a military leader.
 So he substantially established his own cabinet as found in 2 Samuel 8:16-18.
-Because of this legacy of David, Solomon’s job has to do with maintaining his big land (Bright, 194).
+Because of the legacy of David, Solomon’s job has to do with maintaining his big land (Bright, 194).
 To do this, Solomon needed systematic administration.
 The functionary area of this administration includes all kinds of administrative work found in 2 Samuel 8:16-18, 2 Samuel 20:23-26, and 1 Kings 4:1-6.

-The commander of the army has a responsibility in recruiting, training, moving soldiers to wars, so his primary job has to do with the security of the land.
+The commander of the army has responsibility for recruiting, training, and moving soldiers to war, so his primary job has to do with the security of the land.
 This security concerns not just about external threats like foreign invasions but also about internal conflicts that might challenge the royal power.
 Now about the royal herald, his job includes the work of the royal communication to the king, duties of protocol work, and accompanying the king on journeys (De Vaux, 132).

 BIBLIOGRAPHY